Randhum/MusicPlayer/README.md

 ### 2️⃣ Phone Connects

-When your phone pairs and connects:
+When your phone pairs and connects (no manual Scan/Connect needed from the app):

 ```
 Phone initiates pairing